Our Inspection Services

 Termite (WDIR) Inspection

-Our termite inspections are sub-contracted to Custom Termite and Pest Control Inc. of Raleigh.
-I have witnessed nearly every termite inspector in our area perform an inspection and I believe they are the best.
+Our termite inspections are performed by us under our own license #2210PW and not sub-contracted to another company or performed by inexperienced inspectors working under another companies license that may be several counties away.
+We spend hours in your home performing the general inspection and I cannot count how many times I have found termites or termite damage in areas that other inspectors have missed.
 This specialized inspection looks for damage caused by any type of insecta, primarily termites that feed on the wood that supports your home's frame, porch, patio, flooring, ceiling, and other places.
 Of course, not all wood-destroying insects are termites.
 Ants, bees and beatles, and various larva are also known for making a buffet of your home's wooden elements and thereby compromising the soundness and integrity of your home's ability to support itself.
 A termite inspection is recommended to be performed with all home inspections except for new homes which are pre-treated at the time of construction.